Best robo-advisors in 2025

 - Want a diversified portfolio that can help you retire

 These reasons all center around the robo-advisor using its expertise to save you time, money and annoyance.
-So, a robo-advisor can make sense for new investors who want to learn how investing works or seasoned ones who don’t want to manage their portfolio any more.
+Thus, a robo-advisor can make sense for new investors who want to learn how investing works or seasoned ones who don’t want to manage their portfolio.

 Disadvantages of using a robo-advisor

 - Lack of investment choice: If you want to choose your investments, a robo-advisor likely won’t be a good option.
-Robo-advisors usually select the investments and make the decisions, and only a few allow you even a little discretion in what they invest in.
+Robo-advisors usually select the investments and make the decisions, and only a few allow you discretion in what to invest in.

 - No guarantee of performance: Robo-advisors invest in stocks and bonds, and the prices of these assets can fluctuate a lot, especially in the short term.
 These are riskier investments than bank products, and a robo-advisor does not promise performance.